 "Consumers deserve to get what they pay for,” said FCC Chairman, Tom Wheeler.
 “Broadband providers must be upfront and transparent about the services they provide.
 The FCC will not stand idly by while consumers are deceived by misleading marketing materials and insufficient disclosure.”

 AT & T has disputed these charges and claims that they will fight this fine.
 The company said in a statement, “The FCC has specifically identified this practice as a legitimate and reasonable way to manage network resources for the benefit of all customers, and has known for years that all of the major carriers use it.”

 For AT&T, this fine comes at a precarious time, as they are currently trying to persuade regulators to approve its $49 billion acquisition of DirecTV, the county’s largest satellite TV provider.

 Here at ASAP IT Technology, we strive to have complete transparency with our customers, providing them with a simplified and speedy procurement process.
 We ensure that our customers’ production lines and prototype builds are always up and running effectively.
-We offer cost-effective AT&T component solutions by improving our customers’ negotiation power.
-If you are interested in a quote, please contact our friendly sales staff at email@example.com or call us at 1-714-705-4780.
+We offer cost-effective AT&T component and IT hardware components solutions by improving our customers’ negotiation power.
+If you are interested in a quote, please contact our friendly sales staff at firstname.lastname@example.org or call us at +1-714-705-4780.